Get regular updates from the National Shooting Council on what’s happening in the political world affecting the shooting sports in Australia.

 "Mate I find all this very frustrating and seeing my lifestyle choices impacted (removed and restricted) every day by laws made by these kinds of people really annoys the heck out of me – especially so since I do not go out of my way to break the law or hurt or negatively impact on others.
 Honestly, I am sick of being dictated to by these immoral hypocrite Marxists; how I should live, what I can and can’t do, how I should morally think even."

-The NSC has quickly become the most progressive and effective political organisation for Australian shooters.
+The NSC has become the most progressive and effective political organisation for Australian shooters.

 We’ve done a lot for our members.
 We’ve exposed terrible political and regulatory practices through the media, helped shooters keep their licences and won legal actions that help all shooters.

-The NSC now offers Genuine Reason for hunters in Queensland, New South Wales (R licence) and Victoria – which helps you to keep your licence.
+We now also offer Genuine Reason for hunters in Queensland, New South Wales (R licence), the ACT and Victoria – which helps you to keep your licence.
 Plus we now offer genuine reason for gun collecting in Victoria.

-That means we offer membership with two options.
+That means we offer membership with three options.

-- Join using Option 2 (and the discount voucher).
-The net cost of getting genuine reason will be $50.
+Join using the discount voucher.
+The net cost of getting genuine reason will be $50 per year.

 What happens next?

-You will get instant confirmation of your membership with the NSC by email.
+You will get confirmation of your membership with the NSC by email.

-If you have selected Option 2, we will pass your information to the HSSA before the end of the week.
-As you will see on the page for Option 2, you will need to complete and send the “Deed of Assumption” to the HSSA for insurance purposes.
-Once received, the HSSA will send you a certificate of membership (which you will need to keep and produce to your local regulator) within 14 days.
+We will pass your information to the HSSA before the end of the week.
+Once received, the HSSA will send you a certificate of membership which you will need to keep and produce to your local regulator.
 The NSC will then pay the HSSA for their costs.